gyselroth/php-serializable-md5/README.md

 ## Why is this a c extension?

-I have implemented this in userland PHP, see my gist [here](https://gist.github.com/raffis/3362374991ed1493abd5ebcc3d465cf0#file-php).
+I have implemented this in userland PHP, see the gist [here](https://gist.github.com/raffis/3362374991ed1493abd5ebcc3d465cf0#file-php).
 The problem is calculating an md5 hash with php takes ages, even with PHP7.4 and JIT it takes more than 20s for a 2MB string.

 ## Risks